shhyou/bain-cs111-web-fork/pages/_resources/exercise-grading.md

 > I got a 0 because the autograder couldn't read my file or couldn't find my work.
 Can I resubmit?

 No. It's your job to test your submission AND TO MAKE SURE YOU'RE SUBMITTING THE CORRECT FILE.
+Remember, the auto type checker will check your submission and give you a report back to make sure it's the one you meant to send.

 > The built-in `check-expect`s worked but the ones the autograder ran did not.
 Can I get points back?

 No; remember, the built-in ones are just the bare minimum.
 You need to be writing programs that don't depend specifically on one aspect of their inputs.

-> I submitted an Late Penalty Waiver, but was still assessed a late penalty.
+> I submitted a Late Penalty Waiver, but was still assessed a late penalty.

-This usually means you either A. submitted two consecutive extension requests (that's not allowed) or B. submitted the request less than 24 hours before the Canvas **Due At** date (the deadline).
+This usually means you either A. requested more than 2 waivers or B. submitted the request less than 24 hours before the Canvas **Due At** date (the deadline).

 > Can I apply for an Late Penalty Waiver after the deadline?